The Lord Is My Portion - Part 1

 In every one of these verses, the same specific Hebrew word used for portion is “cheleq.”
 We will look at the meaning of this word tomorrow.

-Bless your Lord God in His presence today as His priest and let Him expand your own blessed awareness of “the Lord is my portion.”
+Bless your Lord God in His presence today as His priest and, in doing so, let Him expand your own blessed awareness of “the Lord is my portion.”
 Hallelujah!